Renting House in Germany

 Rent Prices Vary Enormously by City

-According to Immowelt data for 2026, the average asking rent for a 2-bedroom apartment in Berlin sits around €1,650 per month cold rent, while Munich averages closer to €2,200 for the same size.
-A 2 bedroom apartment Berlin long term rent will cost you significantly less than an equivalent flat in Frankfurt or Hamburg, which is one reason Berlin remains relatively attractive for expats despite years of rising prices.
+According to Immowelt data for 2026, the average asking rent for a two-bedroom apartment in Berlin sits around €1,650 per month in Kaltmiete (cold rent, before utility charges).
+Munich averages closer to €2,200 for the same size.
+Frankfurt and Hamburg fall somewhere in between, typically €1,800 to €2,000.
+Berlin remains relatively attractive for expats despite years of sustained price growth, though that gap is narrowing.

 The Nebenkosten Can Add 20 to 30 Percent to Your Rent